open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 ## 3. Create an Issue

-If you've noticed an area for improvement in the Software Engineering Virtual Intern First Steps, let's address it.
-If not, please look around to find an issue.
-Begin by checking [existing issues labeled with `vi`, both open and closed](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues?q=is%3Aissue+label%3Avi), to ensure it hasn't been raised before or addressed.
-If it hasn't, let's create a new issue:
+If you've noticed an area for improvement in the Software Engineering Virtual Intern First Steps content, let's address it!
+If not, take a look around to find an issue; remember, it can be big or small.
+Once you've identified an issue, begin by checking [existing issues labeled with `vi`, both open and closed](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues?q=is%3Aissue+label%3Avi) to ensure it hasn't been raised before or already addressed.
+If it hasn’t, go ahead and create a new issue:

 - Go to the [Issues tab of the upstream repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues) and select "New Issue."
 Select the "Get started" button next to "First Steps - Software Engineering Virtual Intern."
     1. Craft a succinct, descriptive title.